Cecropia/thehallaframe/README.md

 In this version, the main navigation is hand controls (Vive wands and Oculus Touch) to fire a teleporting ray to target where you want to be at.

+For desktop the traditional gaming controls are available (WASD, arrow keys and mouse).

 For mobile platforms (GearVR and Cardboard) Teleport Spots with a Gaze cursor are the way to jump to the several targets placed in the hall.